 Ayurvedic Curried Potato Leek Soup | For Balancing Vata, Pitta, and Kapha

-Another incarnation of a classic fall recipes.
+Another incarnation of a classic fall recipe.
 Grounding for Vata, cooling for Pitta, and invigoration for Kapha dosha.
 Read about vata, pitta, and kapha balances, and then adjust the recipe so it's a remedy!

 Explore more on the Saumya Blog, selected top Ayurveda blogs and websites to watch.